-‘…it’s making billions of lightning-fast probability calculations about word patterns from a year’s worth of e-mails sent from Gmail.com.’
+‘…it’s making billions of lightning-fast probability calculations about word patterns’

-The NEW YORKER begins a detailed look at predictive text by unpacking Smart Compose, the AI capability recently built into Google mail.
-This new feature is reported to save two billion keystrokes amongst 1/5 of the world’s population that makes up the Gmail user base.
+The NEW YORKER takes a detailed look at predictive text by unpacking Smart Compose, the AI capability recently built into Google mail.

 But the stride and strength of this piece is its examination of GPT-2, the AI text generating algorithm developed by OpenAI, a California AI lab pursuing artificial general intelligence, aka computers that display human-level abilities in several domains at once.